-1. Chrysanthemum
+1. Chrysanthemum (Guldaudi)

 Scientific name: Chrysanthemum spp.

-Uses: Decoration, tea, bouquets, medicinal
+Uses: Decoration, bouquets, medicinal, herbal tea, landscaping.

-2. Poinsettia
+2. Poinsettia (Christmas Plant)

 Scientific name: Euphorbia pulcherrima